Skip to Content

 • Support his or her legal dependents to the best of his or her ability

-• Pay any application fee assessed under Florida Statute § 27.52(1)(b) and attorney’s fees and costs assessed under Florida Statute § 938.29, subject to modification based on change of circumstances
+• Pay any application fee assessed under Florida Statute § 27.52(1)(b) and attorney’s fees and costs assessed under Florida Statute § 938.29, subject to modification based on a change of circumstances

 • Submit to random testing as directed by the correctional probation officer or the professional staff of the treatment center where he or she is receiving treatment to determine the presence or use of alcohol or controlled substances